k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 sudo ./k2space.sh create [--profile=profile-name] spacename
 ```

-You can omit passing in a `-- profile` parameter to use the default profile, 'studio.config'.
+You can omit passing in a `-- profile` parameter to use the default profile, 'studio'.
 On Linux, prefix the command with `sudo`.

 ```bash
 sudo ./k2space.sh create spacename